 At the end of 2019, Lembang has a new attraction opened: Lembang Park and Zoo.

-When we visited the park, it was just opened for few days and half of it was still under construction.
-As we studied the map, we realized that even when it's fully completed, it will only be a small zoo with few exotic animals.
+When we visited the park, it was just opened for a few days and half of it was still under construction.
+As we studied the map, we realized that even when it's fully completed, this zoo is still relatively small compare with other zoos and safari park we covered elsewhere in this site.

 Having said that, we, at the ExploreSunda.com, believe it is still worth a visit.
 Are you wondering why?
 Let's continue reading then..